MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 **`manifests`** - **Manifests**<br>
 Type: string.
 Required when action = deploy || action = promote || action = reject.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The path to the manifest files to be used for deployment.
 Each line represents a single path.
 A [file-matching pattern](/azure/devops/pipelines/tasks/file-matching-patterns) is an acceptable value for each line.
-You can use [to merge multiple YAML files into one](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
-This can be useful when using this task in classic release pipelines.
 <!-- :::editable-content-end::: -->

 :::moniker-end